 8 p.m.
 Amerighost Haunted Downtown Nashville Tour

 Bring Fido along on the AmeriGhost Haunted Downtown Nashville Tour to learn about the historical and haunted heritage of Music City from a professional guide dressed in costume.
 During this 90-minute walk, you and your pup will visit Nashville’s landmark sightseeing stops including Ryman Auditorium, Printer’s Alley and the Tennessee State Capitol.
 Your tour guide will tell you all about the city’s haunted and supernatural past.
-Tickets cost $17 for those 11 years and older, $7 for children ages seven to 11, and are free for children six years and younger and dogs.
+There is no fee for dogs.

 9 a.m.
 Breakfast at Cafe at Bobby